Ertiops/payment-service/README.md

 4. `payment-consumer` reads `payments.new`.
 5. The consumer emulates payment gateway processing: `2-5` seconds, `90%` success.
 6. The consumer atomically updates only `pending` payments to `succeeded` or `failed`.
-7. The consumer sends a webhook notification with retry and exponential backoff.
+7. The consumer sends a webhook notification with retry.
 8. RabbitMQ moves messages to `payments.new.dlq` after `3` failed deliveries.

 ## API